Sweetwater, Texas: History

 The town's name "Sweetwater" is the English translation of the Kiowa language word "Mobeetie".

 Sweetwater received a U.S. post office in 1879.
-The Texas and Pacific Railway started service in 1881, with the first train arriving on March 12 of that year, beginning Sweetwater's long history as a railroad town.
-To encourage the railroads, Sweetwater increased its water supply by building a small town lake called City Lake in 1898 (now called Newman Park), then three larger lakes were constructed thereafter.
+The Texas and Pacific Railway arrived on March 12, 1881, beginning Sweetwater's long history as a railroad town.
+To encourage the railroads, Sweetwater increased its water supply by building City Lake in 1898 (now called Newman Park), and three further lakes thereafter.
 Construction began on the Kansas City, Mexico and Orient Railway in 1903.
 By 1912 the Santa Fe Railway was serving Sweetwater via its new Coleman Cutoff and completing a connection with the T&P nearby at "Tecific" junction.
 Businesses and homes were built along the rail lines.
 Texas and Pacific Railway passenger service was discontinued in 1969.

 Gulf Refinery operated from 1929 to 1954, and at one time the town was a large telegraph center.
 The International Harvester Company operated a factory on W. Third Street in Sweetwater from 1920 to 1950.
 Gypsum plants, apparel manufacturers, cement plants, cotton compresses, a cottonseed oil mill, and packing companies were among the nearly 250 businesses operating there from the 1970s.
 Many still operate today.
 Sweetwater remains a production hub for such commodities as cotton, oil, and cattle.
 The population of Sweetwater has remained steady between 11,000 and 13,000 since 1940.

 At Sweetwater during World War II, one class of British RAF pilots was trained before the airfield was converted for training American women pilots.
 The Women Airforce Service Pilots (WASPs) were trained under the direction of famed aviator Jacqueline Cochran at Sweetwater's Avenger Field.
 These WASPs were the first women to fly American military aircraft.
 The military airstrip was closed at the end of the war.

 Pilots flying over Sweetwater can still land at Avenger Field – the Sweetwater Airport (SWW).
 The National WASP WWII Museum is located at Avenger Field.
 The WASP women were not recognized for having served in the armed forces until 1977, after U.S. Senator Barry M. Goldwater of Arizona and Colonel Bruce Arnold, late son of General Hap Arnold, gained their official recognition as military veterans.
 In 1970, the field was developed for Texas State Technical College in Sweetwater.

-Sweetwater also has a Pioneer Museum, with display rooms depicting the lives of early settlers.
+Sweetwater is also home to the Pioneer Museum, with display rooms depicting the lives of early settlers.
 It has extensive photograph files, farm and ranch exhibits, Indian artifacts, and WASP exhibits.

 The local newspaper, Sweetwater Reporter, was founded in 1911.
 The newspaper, first established in 1881, was called the Sweetwater Advance.
 It was later published as the Nolan County Review, and became the Daily Reporter in 1911.
 An historic, early 20th-century, stage theater has been renovated and is in full use.
 The Municipal Auditorium, where Elvis Presley performed twice in 1955, continues to feature live acts.
 Sweetwater's Rolling Plains Memorial Hospital was founded in 1976.